Silky Salted Maple Pot de Crème + bourbon whipped cream ~ cozy, luxe, and unmistakably Fall.

 Instructions

-- Whisk the yolks, brown sugar, maple syrup, vanilla bean paste, salt, and heavy cream together in a heavy saucepan and heat over medium to medium high heat, stirring constantly, until the mixture comes to a boil and starts to thicken.
+- Whisk the yolks, brown sugar, maple syrup, vanilla bean paste, salt, and heavy cream together in a heavy saucepan and heat over medium to medium high heat, stirring constantly, until the mixture starts to thicken and just comes to a gentle bubble.

-- Pour through a mesh sieve and then fill 3 or 4 small cups, bowls, or remekins with the hot mixture. let cool and then refrigerate until fully chilled and firmed up, at least several hours or overnight.
+- Pour through a mesh sieve and then fill 3 or 4 small cups, bowls, or ramekins with the hot mixture.
+Let cool and then refrigerate until fully chilled and firmed up, at least several hours or overnight.

 bourbon whipped cream